Ssentiago/obsidian-openapi-renderer/README.md

 - Manage specification versions: create, view, restore, and delete
 - Access all tracked OpenAPI specifications in your vault

+## Roadmap
+- Enhancing views with new features and improvements
+- Adding support for $ref links

 ## Installation

 1. Copy plugin files to `.obsidian/plugins/openapi-renderer/` in your Obsidian vault.
 Or just